Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: High-Resolution Visual State Space Model

 \subsection{Dynamic Visual State Space (DVSS) Block}

-We introduce the DVSS Block, building on the VSS block (Fig.\ref{fig:model} (b)) of VMamba\citep{liu2024vmamba}.
-As illustrated in Fig.~\ref{fig:model} (c), the DVSS Block incorporates the 2D-Selective-Scan with Deformable Convolution (DSS2D) block, the Multi-scale Depthwise (MultiDW) Block, and a Feed-Forward Network (FFN) as feature extraction units.
+We introduce the Dynamic Visual State Space (DVSS) Block.
+As illustrated in Fig.~\ref{fig:model} (b), the DVSS Block incorporates the Enhanced Spatial Inductive Bias Block (ESInB), the Deformable 2D-Selective-Scan (DSS2D) block, and a Feed-Forward Network (FFN) as its primary feature extraction blocks.

-\textbf{2D-Selective-Scan with Deformable Convolution (DSS2D) Block.} As outlined in previous study~\citep{shi2024multi}, the contribution of the $m$-th token to the $n$-th token ($m<n$, where $m$ and $n$ are token indices) in SSM for an input sequence $\vx \in \bR^{1\times L \times C}$ can be represented as:

-Typically, the learned $\Delta_i \vA$ is negative, causing the exponential factor $\bar{\vA}_{(m\rightarrow n)}$ in Eq.~\ref{eq:s6_decay} to decrease significantly as the sequence distance increases.
-This leads to a consistent weakening of the previous hidden state with each new token, resulting in the \textbf{long-range forgetting issue}.
-Consequently, SSM may lose high-level, task-specific features relevant to the query patch and instead focus on low-level edge features, as illustrated in Fig.~\ref{fig_coco}, column 2.

-To mitigate the long-range forgetting issue, we replace the Depthwise convolution in the SS2D block with a $3\times 3$ Deformable Convolution v4 (DCNv4)\citep{xiong2024efficient} and build the DSS2D block.
-Given an input $\mathbf{X} \in \bR^{H \times W \times C}$, the DCNv4 operation with $K$ ($K=9$ for $3\times 3$ DCNv4) points is defined for each reference point $p_0$ as: